Fade BG Image

 "Ah, an A-Rank adventurer acquaintance who's a mage built it overnight."

-"Hooh… Should've had him build Kantra's smithy while he was at it."
+"Hooh… He could've built Kantra's smithy while he was at it."

 "The commission fee is pretty steep.
-It's better to build it normally."
+If you can build it normally, that's the way to go."

 Besides, construction has already started.
-I can't go stealing work from the carpenter.
+I can't go stealing work from the carpenters.

 And I don't want to do extra work.
 I don't want to work.
 I don't wanna woooork!